Thursday, July 30, 2009

 ASSEMBLY

 After the dough rises, divide it into three pieces.
 Roll each piece into a 12" circle.
 Place the first circle on a buttered 14" pizza pan (I used parchment paper and sprayed it a little).
-Top the first circle with 1/3 of the streusel mixture and spread it around as thin as you can get it (repeat with 2nd & 3rd circles).
+Top the first circle with 1/3 of the streusel mixture and spread it around as thin as you can get it (repeat with 2nd and 3rd circles).

 Find something that is 2" across (like a dixie cup) and center it on the circles (press down a little to make a mark).
 Using scissors, cut from the outer edge into the cup mark, making 16 wedges.
-Sounds confusing, but a picture is worth a thousand words, so here is what it will look like:

 Lightly cover this with plastic wrap and let it rise for about 45 minutes to an hour.
-Bake in a 375 oven for 18-22 minutes (mine took the full 22 minutes).
+Bake in a 375° oven for 18-22 minutes (mine took the full 22 minutes).
 Remove from oven and let rest for 5 minutes before you top with glaze.

 GLAZE